anuran-roy/pymetrix/docs/index.md

 ```

 Now going to ``localhost:8000/statistics`` will give you the aggregate hits on each endpoint.

+Also, here we are serializing the data [using orjson, instead of regular JSON](#orjson-note)

 Just like the case with Django, you can initialize a Pymetrix object in the main.py file and then import into other scripts from there, if you want a centralized view.
 But you're also free to take a modular approach with your project by initializing the Pymetrix objects within each module - your skills are your limit.